 EU-Canada trade pact to be applied 'provisionally' from September

-European Commission chief Jean-Claude Juncker and Canadian Prime Minister Justin Trudeau, who are currently at the G20 summit in Hamburg, Germany, have agreed on the date pending full application of the agreement once it has been approved by the parliaments of all EU member states.
+European Commission chief Jean-Claude Juncker and Canadian Prime Minister Justin Trudeau agreed on the date pending full application of the agreement once it has been approved by parliaments of all EU member states.

 That approval must follow on from that previously given by the European and Canadian parliaments - though the process could take some years.

-The choice of the September date will allow "for all the necessary implementing measures to be taken before that date," according to Saturday's statement.
+The choice of the September date will allow "for all the necessary implementing measures to be taken before that date," according to a statement that was released.

-"The Comprehensive Economic and Trade Agreement marks a new chapter in the relationship between the EU and Canada," the statement added.
+"The Comprehensive Economic and Trade Agreement marks a new chapter in the relationship between the EU and Canada," it said.

-"It is by opening up to each other, by working closely with those who share the same values that we will shape and harness globalisation," the statement went on, saying companies and citizens would both reap benefits.
+"It is by opening up to each other, by working closely with those who share the same values that we will shape and harness globalisation," the statement added.

 Several details still require ironing out, according to comments made last month by an EU diplomat, not least the management of cheese import quotas.